-The principal considerations for our determination that performing procedures relating to the equity investments in limited partnerships accounted for under equity method is a critical audit matter are the significant judgment made by management in recognizing the Company's share of income or losses of the limited partnerships.
-This in turn led to a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating the reasonableness of the Company's share of income or losses of the limited partnerships.
+The principal considerations for our determination that performing procedures relating to the equity investments in limited partnerships and private equity fund is a critical audit matter are the significant judgment made by management in recognizing the Company's share of income or losses of the limited partnerships, and the fair value change of the Company's investment in the private equity fund.
+This in turn led to a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating the audit evidence obtained relating to the Company's share of income or losses of the limited partnerships, and the fair value change of the investment in the private equity fund.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's accounting of equity investments in limited partnerships.
-These procedures also included, among others, testing management's recognition of the Company's share of income or losses of the limited partnerships through evaluation of the limited partnerships' financial statements, and, on a sample basis, testing the reasonableness of the estimated fair value change of the limited partnerships' underlying investments by assessing the methods used to value the underlying investments, the current performance and development of the underlying investments, and other relevant market information.
+These procedures included testing the effectiveness of controls relating to management's accounting of equity investments in limited partnerships and private equity fund.
+These procedures also included, among others, testing management's process for recognizing the Company's share of income or losses of the limited partnerships and the fair value change of the private equity fund through evaluation of the limited partnerships' and private equity fund's financial statements, and, on a sample basis, evaluating the reasonableness of the estimated fair value change of the limited partnerships' and private equity fund's underlying investments by assessing the methods used to value the underlying investments, the historical performance and future development of the underlying investments, and other relevant market information.

-/s/PricewaterhouseCoopers Zhong Tian LLP Beijing, the People's Republic of China April 28, 2022
+/s/PricewaterhouseCoopers Zhong Tian LLP Beijing, the People's Republic of China May 1, 2023